-I'm particularly sympathetic to private-school students, as with my state-school background I didn't have to cope with the allegedly "you must win, you must win, you must win" atmosphere of a grammar school.
+I'm particularly sympathetic to private-school students, as with my state-school background (paid for by a non-selective LEA) I didn't have to cope with the allegedly "you must win, you must win, you must win" atmosphere of an "elite" school.
 Let me tell you a secret: you don't have to do anything!
 You can choose to stay and try the exam, or you can choose to leave at any time---if you remember it's your choice, not something you have to do, then the pressure may seem to be off a bit.

 And as none of my parents or grandparents attended university, I didn't have any family members saying "here's my mark, now you beat it".
 If you have someone like that, please remember that every year-group is different and the system changes from year to year.

 Before my exams I revised every day, but not too much.
 There was a very good student in my year who revised for 12 hours a day---my 4 to 6 hours weren't going to hold a candle to that, I thought.
 But he got what seemed to be burnout, and didn't achieve the mark he wanted.
 (Not to worry: he went on to start a famous Internet company.
 But it goes to show that you shouldn't exhaust yourself with excessive revision.)